Dispatch9001/badminton/rules.md

 Start of Play

-**1.** Before starting the game, the opponents toss a coin with the winner choosing: (a) to serve first/to receive first, or (b) the side
+**1.** Before starting the game, the opponents play scissors-paper-rock with the winner choosing: (a) to serve first/to receive first, or (b) the side

 **2.** In subsequent games, the winning side serves first.